 These machines are built specifically for industrial or commercial applications.
 They are often more powerful than residential vacs – although they may lack convenience features.
 Commercial vacs are also highly durable, which is a vital attribute for a machine that might be used for extended periods each day.

-In this article, we'll review some of the best industrial vacuum cleaners on the market.
-Each of these models has been proven to perform in difficult cleaning environments - and has also received positive reviews from buyers.
-We've included a selection of wet and dry, upright and cylinder models on this list, so there should be an option for every business.
+We’ve included a selection of wet and dry, upright and cylinder models on this list, so there should be an option for every business.

 Our Selection Process